Frequently asked questions

 The Tenancies Branch provides key information, including in languages other than English, as well as a more detailed Information Brochure.
 Here are additional Housing FAQs to make your rental experience easier.

-Do your best to attend an Accommodation Information Session held during UniSA's International Welcome Week.
+Do your best to attend an Accommodation Information Session held during UniSA's Orientation Week.

 My landlord/housemates say that we don't need a written agreement or receipts.
 Is that OK?